North American Free Trade Agreement: Mexico

-Maquiladoras (Mexican assembly plants that take in imported components and produce goods for export) became the landmark of trade in Mexico.
-They moved to Mexico from the United States, hence the debate over the loss of American jobs.
-Income in the maquiladora sector had increased 15.5% since the implementation of NAFTA in 1994.
-Other sectors also benefited from the free trade agreement, and the share of exports to the U.S. from non-border states increased in the last five years while the share of exports from border states decreased.
-This allowed for rapid growth in non-border metropolitan areas such as Toluca, León, and Puebla, which were all larger in population than Tijuana, Ciudad Juárez, and Reynosa.
+Maquiladoras are Mexican assembly plants that take in imported components and produce goods for export.
+Following NAFTA, these assembly plants have become a landmark of trade in Mexico.
+Many of these plants moved to Mexico from the United States, sparking the debate over the loss of American jobs and the environmental consequences of these relocations.
+The relocation of the maquiladoras has raised many concerns among critics.
+Opponents of NAFTA argue that one of the key motivations for U.S. firms to participate in the maquiladora program is because "the costs of environmental compliance in Mexico are much lower than the costs of environmental compliance in the United States."
+This environmental concern was reinforced by a survey, taken in 1991, on furniture manufacturers in California.
+Results showed that, "1-3% of furniture plants in the Los Angeles area moved to Mexico between 1988 and 1990.
+Of these, 78% cited regulations governing air pollution in California as a reason for relocating to Mexico."
+Economically, income in the maquiladora sector had increased 15.5% since the implementation of NAFTA in 1994.

 The overall effect of the Mexico–U.S. agricultural agreement is disputed.
 Mexico did not invest in the infrastructure necessary for competition, such as efficient railroads and highways.
 This resulted in more difficult living conditions for the country's poor.
 Mexico's agricultural exports increased 9.4 percent annually between 1994 and 2001, while imports increased by only 6.9 percent a year during the same period.

 One of the most affected agricultural sectors was the meat industry.
 Mexico went from a small player in the pre-1994 U.S. export market to the second largest importer of U.S. agricultural products in 2004, and NAFTA may have been a major catalyst for this change.
-Free trade removed the hurdles that impeded business between the two countries, so Mexico provided a growing market for meat for the U.S., and increased sales and profits for the U.S. meat industry.
+Free trade removed the hurdles that impeded business between the two countries, so Mexico provided a growing market for meat from the U.S., and increased sales and profits for the U.S. meat industry.
 A coinciding noticeable increase in the Mexican per capita GDP greatly changed meat consumption patterns as per capita meat consumption grew.

 One of concerns raised by the implementation of NAFTA in Mexico was wealth inequality.
 National Bureau of Economic Research found that NAFTA increased the wage gap between the lowest and highest earners, directly affecting wealth inequality.
 According to Global Trade Watch, under NAFTA Mexico observed a decline in real average annual wages, with this decline mainly affecting those who earned the least - the real average wage of minimum wage workers decreased by 14 percent.
-GTW concluded that "inflation-adjusted wages for virtually every category of Mexican worker decreased over NAFTA’s first six years, even as hundreds of thousands of manufacturing jobs were being shifted from the United States to Mexico".
+GTW concluded that "inflation-adjusted wages for virtually every category of Mexican worker decreased over NAFTA's first six years, even as hundreds of thousands of manufacturing jobs were being shifted from the United States to Mexico".